braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/creating_a_segment.md

 Click <i class="fas fa-plus"></i> **Create Segment** to begin building your segment.
 Name your segment by describing the type of user you intend to filter for.
 This will ensure that this segment can accurately be the target of multiple campaigns or Canvases to come.
 Vague segment titles can cause confusion down the line.

-Optionally, you can add a description to the segment to provide more details about the intention of this audience and leave notes for other team members to refer back to.
+Optionally, you can do the following:
+- Add a description to the segment to provide more details about the intention of this audience and leave notes for other team members to refer back to.
+- Add a [team]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/teams/) to your segment.
+- Add [tags]({{site.baseurl}}/user_guide/administrative/app_settings/tags/) to your segment for  further organization.

 ![Create Segment modal where the segment is named "Lapsed Users" with the Segment Description as "This is our main Lapsed User segment to target non-actives within the past fourteen days." with two buttons: Cancel and Create Segment.][2]{: style="max-width:70%;"}